OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Resilience is included in OHI as the sum of the ecological factors and social initiatives (policies, laws, etc.) that can positively affect goal scores by reducing or eliminating pressures.
 The addition of new pressure layers may therefore warrant the addition of new resilience layers that were not previously relevant.
 Similarly, the removal of pressure layers may warrant the removal of now irrelevant resilience layers.
 You can then transfer this information into `resilience_matrix.csv`and `resilience_categories.csv` (located in the `[assessment]/subcountry2014/conf` folder).

-Adding a new resilience to the resiliences matrix requires the following steps:
+Adding a new resilience to the resilience matrix requires the following steps:

 > 1. Create new resilience layer(s) and save in the `layers` folder
 > 2. Register resilience layer(s) in `layers.csv`